 Other special activities in 4th grade include a field trip to Old World Wisconsin and the many cool science experiments the class performs.
 Mr. Schaubs’ classroom is always an adventure--at any one time Mr. Schaubs’ classroom will be home to some combination of rodents, reptiles, fish, and even hissing cockroaches!
 His classroom is an engaging place to be and students love to be there.
 His science lessons are always hands-on and focused on experimentation.
 He believes in “do to learn” versus “sit and learn.”

 Mr. Schaubs graduated from Concordia University Wisconsin with a degree in elementary education, and has over 30 years of teaching.
 He was born and raised in Chilton, Wisconsin, where he met his future wife -- FILS 2nd Grade teacher Kris Schaubs.
-They have one son, Jacob, who graduated from First Immanuel and went on to attend UW-Oshkosh.
+They have one son, Jacob, who graduated from First Immanuel and now attends graduate school in California.
 When he isn’t in his classroom, he is spending time with his family and/or at his farm.
 He is also active in the First Immanuel’s Stephen Ministry program.

 “My ultimate goal is to help students develop into happy, healthy, successful adults.”